xiangjunn/tp/docs/DeveloperGuide.md

 **Aspect: Unmarking of contacts:**

-* **Alternative implementation 1:** Not have command to unmark contacts (current).
-    * Pros: No need to implement this command and the corresponding parser, code base is prone to bugs.
-    * Cons: The list of marked contacts may grow and become too large for user to meaningfully use.
-* **Alternative implementation 2:** CUnmarkCommand that does not replace newly unmarked contacts after all marked contacts.
+* **Alternative implementation 1:** CUnmarkCommand that does not replace newly unmarked contacts after all marked contacts.
   * Pros: Easier to implement as there is no need to keep track of which the newly unmarked contacts.
   * Cons: The marked contacts will no longer be at the top of the contact list, users would still have to scroll through the entire list of unmark and marked contacts to find a specific marked contact(s).
-* **Alternative implementation 3 (current choice):** CUnmark replaces newly unmarked contacts below marked contacts.
+* **Alternative implementation 2 (current choice):** CUnmark replaces newly unmarked contacts below marked contacts.
   * Pros: Easier for the users to differentiate the marked portion of the contact list from the unmarked portion.
   * Cons: Harder to implement as there is a need to keep track of the order in which the contacts is unmarked and rearrange the contact list after each `cunmark` command.